 In terms of climate, the ideal months to visit Khiva are during the spring (March to May) and autumn (September to November).
 During these periods, the weather is pleasantly mild, allowing you to explore the Old City comfortably.
 Daytime temperatures generally hover around 20°C to 25°C (68°F to 77°F), so it's perfect for those scenic walks through the Itchan Kala and visits to various museums and monuments.

-In spring, Khiva awakens from winter’s slumber with blooming flowers and lively local festivals.
+In spring, Khiva awakens from winter's slumber with blooming flowers and lively local festivals.
 This season is particularly captivating as you can witness Nowruz, the Persian New Year, which is celebrated with vibrant cultural performances and local cuisine.
-Similarly, the autumn season provides stunning golden foliage, enhancing the visual appeal of the city’s architectural wonders.
+In 2026, Khiva's Nowruz celebrations are expected to be especially grand, with the city investing in expanded festival programming and live performances throughout Itchan Kala.
+Similarly, the autumn season provides stunning golden foliage, enhancing the visual appeal of the city's architectural wonders.
 Visitors often enjoy the Khiva International Music Festival, showcasing the region's rich musical heritage.

 Pro Tip: Bring a wide-brimmed hat and sunscreen if you plan to explore during summer.
 Staying hydrated, alongside experiencing the less-traveled paths of Khiva, will greatly enhance your overall experience.